 With expectations to reach the College Football Playoff every season, the Ohio State Buckeyes look to maintain Big Ten supremacy with big-time recruiting classes.
 Wide receiver Marvin Harrison Jr. is just one of many great prospects to commit to play his college football in Columbus.

-From St. Joseph’s Prep School in Philadelphia, Pennsylvania, Harrison is one of the top pass catchers in the 2021 class.
+From St. Joseph’s Prep School in Philadelphia, Pennsylvania, Harrison was one of the top pass catchers in the 2021 class.
 He is also the son of Pro Football Hall of Fame wide receiver Marvin Harrison Sr., who became famous while catching touchdown passes with the Indianapolis Colts in the NFL.
 That's right, Marvin Harrison, Peyton Manning's favorite target, is the father of Ohio State's latest wideout sensation.

 Marvin Harrison Jr.'s Recruiting Story

 A four-star recruit, Marvin Harrison Jr. also fielded offers from Arkansas, Baylor, Florida, Georgia Tech, LSU, Miami, Michigan, Michigan State, Nebraska, Notre Dame, Penn State, Pittsburgh, Rutgers, Syracuse, Tennessee and Texas A&M, among others.
 The younger Harrison committed to the Ohio State and head coach Ryan Day in October 2019 and stepped foot on campus in January.

 Harrison Jr. is ranked the No. 14 receiver and No. 97 overall player, according to the 247Sports Composite.
-He was the second receiver to commit to the Buckeyes in the class at the time and will join Jayden Ballard in Columbus next season.
+He was the second receiver to commit to the Buckeyes in the class at the time and following Jayden Ballard.

-OSU wide receivers coach Brian Hartline has recruited some notable talents in recent years, including Julian Fleming, Jaxon Smith-Mjigba, Mookie Cooper, and Gee Scott.
+OSU wide receivers coach Brian Hartline has recruited some notable talents in recent years, including Julian Fleming, Jaxon Smith-Njigba, Mookie Cooper, and Gee Scott.
 Go ahead and add Harrison Jr. to the list.

 The Buckeyes also nabbed pro-style quarterback Kyle McCord, who happens to be Harrison’s high school teammate.

-Listed at 6-foot-4 and 184 pounds, Harrison Jr. is much bigger than a lot of the defensive players he is going up against on the outside in his highlights, and he is also visibly faster.
+Listed at 6-foot-3 and 205 pounds, Harrison Jr. is much bigger than a lot of the defensive players he is going up against on the outside in his highlights, and he is also visibly faster.